 Managing wealth for future generations

-Pilot Trusts should be considered for the following reasons:
+A Pilot Trust should be considered for the following reasons:

-- A trust is entitled to its own nil rate band for inheritance tax (IHT)
+- A Trust is entitled to its own nil rate band for IHT.